Bahadur Shah I: Rebellion against Aurangzeb

+Rehabilitation

 Around 1694, Aurangzeb rehabilitated Mu'azzam and allowed him "to rebuild his household", rehiring some of his officials.
 Aurangzeb continued to spy on his son, appointing his men to Mu'azzam's household, sending informants to his harem and choosing his representatives at the imperial court.
 Mu'azzam and his sons were transferred from the Deccan to north India, and were forbidden to lead military expeditions in the Deccan for the rest of Aurangzeb's reign.
-In 1695, Aurangzeb sent Mu'azzam to the Punjab region to fight the chieftains and subdue a rebellion by the Sikh Guru Gobind Singh.
+In 1695, Aurangzeb sent Mu'azzam to the Punjab to fight the chieftains and subdue a rebellion by the Sikh Guru Gobind Singh.
 Although the commander imposed "heavy taxation" on the rajas, he thought it necessary to leave the Sikhs undisturbed in their fortified city of Anandpur and refused to wage war against them out of "genuine respect" for their religion.
 That year Mu'azzam was appointed governor of Akbarabad, and in 1696 he was transferred to Lahore.
-After the death of Amin Khan (governor of Kabul) he assumed that position in 1699, holding it until his father's death in 1707.
+After the death of Amin Khan, the governor of Kabul, he assumed that position in 1699, holding it until his father's death in 1707.

 Emperorship

 War of succession

-Without appointing a crown prince, Aurangzeb died in 1707 when Mu'azzam was governor of Kabul and his younger half-brothers (Muhammad Kam Bakhsh and Muhammad Azam Shah) were the governors of the Deccan and Gujarat respectively.
+Aurangzeb died in 1707, without appointing a crown prince or a designated successor.
+Mu'azzam was governor of Kabul and his younger half-brothers Muhammad Kam Bakhsh and Muhammad Azam Shah were the governors of the Deccan and Gujarat respectively.
 All three sons intended to win the crown, and Kam Bakhsh began minting coins in his name.
-Azam prepared to march to Agra and declare himself successor, but was defeated by Mu'azzam at the Battle of Jajau in June 1707.
-Azam and his son, Ali Tabar, were killed in the battle.
-Mu'azzam ascended the Mughal throne at age 63 on 19 June 1707, with the title of Bahadur Shah I.
+Mu'azzam defeated Azam Shah at the Battle of Jajau in June 1707.
+Azam Shah and his son Ali Tabar would be killed in the battle.
+Mu'azzam ascended the Mughal throne at age 64 on 19 June 1707, with the title of Bahadur Shah I. He then marched to the Deccan and defeated and killed Kam Bakhsh in a battle near Hyderabad in January 1708.